 Costs for facial implant surgery consist of anesthesia, facility and surgeon's fees, as well as the cost of the implants.
 The total fees for facial implants could range from $3,500 for a single implant site up to $7,500 (or more) for two or more implants.
 Your surgeon can help you evaluate a more accurate cost estimate during your treatment consultation.

 Almost all facial implant surgeries are considered cosmetic and are not covered by insurance.
 Reconstructive facial surgery involving implants may be covered as these can be viewed as a medical necessity.
 This would need to be determined through an insurance pre-approval process.

 Consult a Qualified Surgeon

-It's important to choose a board-certified plastic surgeon from the American Board of Plastic Surgery with extensive experience in all of the face-implant and facial-surgery procedures.
-Board certification may not always guarantee the best results; however, board certification does require specific and rigorous surgical education and training that improves the odds for a successful outcome.
+Choose a board-certified plastic surgeon from the American Board of Plastic Surgery with extensive experience with face implants and facial-reshaping procedures.
+Board certification may not always guarantee the best results, but it lets you know that the surgeon has undergone specific and rigorous surgical education and training which improves the odds of a successful outcome.

 The type of certification is also important.
 There are more than 150 self-designated boards, but only a handful that are designated by the American Board of Medical Specialties (ABMS), such as the American Board of Plastic Surgery.